jacadzaca/Discover/README.md

 A simple solution to site discovery.
 Build networks by choosing who you endorse.

-The data which you present yourself with is owned by you, and can be accessed across any site which actively promotes it.
+The data which you present yourself with is owned by you, and can be accessed across any site which is hosting the client.

 This means:
 * No complicated software to run (beyond an existing website)